bridge-core/docs/docs/guide/misc/import-project.md

 ## `com.mojang`

-bridge. will [automatically load projects from the `com.mojang` folder](/guide/misc/project-types/index.html#com-mojang-project) and show them in the project chooser.
+bridge. will automatically load projects from the `com.mojang` folder and show them in the project chooser.
 It isn't recommended to import your projects this way, but if you want to edit your files directly in the `com.mojang` folder, you can.
+[You can learn more about this feature here](/guide/misc/project-types/index.html#com-mojang-project).

 ## Manually transferring projects